mlajtos/mosaic/ADD.md

 **Problem:** Getting rid of the native title bar (having frame-less window) provides extra vertical screen space, which is precious.
 Preserving native window controls (traffic lights) is a must.

 **Solution**: Having kind of sidebar, in this case *dock*, which contains window controls was at first purely visual decision.
 Choping off much larger horizontal space is admisible while it also becomes functional. *Dock* is an active area, which holds actions for opening new tiles, or store some other content.

+## Golden Layout package

+**Problem:** Golden Layout from master has a bug/feature which manifests when dragging tabs.
+After tear, the proxy is created, but the teared tab stays in the header, which is super-confusing.

+**Solution:** Version of Golden Layout is fixed to v1.5.9, which is so far the latest stable version on the NPM.